Wesseldr/vagrant-QSTK/README.md

 #QSTK Examples & Validation.py script#
 Can be found in: ./QSTK/QSTK-0.2.8/Examples/

-Now you can test and run any code snippets on the QSTK pages.

 ## Customise the installation ##
 Feel free to fork me and change :)